bmaupin/graylog-syslog-examples/grails2/README.md

 ## Sending Grails 2 logs to Graylog via syslog

+**⚠ The contents of this directory are unmaintained; Grails 2 reached end of life on 2021-06-30.
+See [../log4j1/](../log4j1/) for more information on using Log4j 1.**

 Grails 2 uses Log4j 1 by default.
 For more notes on the syslog appender configuration, see [../log4j1/README.md](../log4j1/README.md)

 1. Add a syslog appender: